-Fixed and mobile technologies that children may encounter, now and in the future, which allow them access to content and communications that could raise e-safety issues or pose risks to their wellbeing and safety.
+Fixed and mobile technologies that children may encounter, now and in the future, which allow them access to content and communications that could raise online safety issues or pose risks to their wellbeing and safety.

 Terms such as 'e-safety', 'online', 'communication technologies' and 'digital technologies', when used on this site, refer to all fixed and mobile technologies that children may encounter, now and in the future, which allow them access to content and communications that could raise e-safety issues or pose risks to their wellbeing and safety.